rancher/fleet-docs/docs/fetch-helm-oci.md

   chart: "oci://ghcr.io/fleetrepoci/guestbook"
 ```

-You can use the version key to reference a specific chart version.
+You can use the version field to reference a specific chart version.

 ```bash
 helm: